adhocteam/ca-alert/research/ResearchDocumentation.md

  - How do you send or share things to residents in your area?
  - Are there things that could be better in the ways you do that?
  - Are there any ways that your work needs to be approved before it goes to the public?
 How does that work?
 Are there ways it could be easier?
-- Ok, let’s pretend your role involved sending alerts to residents - I'm going to show you an in-progress system that could help you do that, walk me through etc (share screen, show prototype)
+- Ok, let’s pretend your role involved sending alerts to residents - I'm going to show you an in-progress system that could help you do that, walk me through, etc. (share screen, show prototype)
  - Add admin user
    - What can you see and do here?
 How did that work for you?
  - Create an alert